Jean Law de Lauriston: Memoire of 1767

 Jean Law de Lauriston wrote Mémoires sur quelques affaires de l’Empire Mogol 1756-1761 which can be found in "Libraires de la Société de l'histoire des colonies françaises" Paris.

 He stated in his "Memoire of 1767" as “It is from Yanam that we get out best ‘guiness’ (fine cloth).
 It is possible to have a commerce here worth more than a million livres per year under circumstances more favorable than those in which we are placed now, but always by giving advances much earlier, which we have never been in a position to do.
 From this place we also procured teakwood, oils, rice and other grains both for the men as well as for the animals.
 Apart from commerce, Yanam enjoyed another kind of importance.
 The advantages which may be derived in a time of war from the alliances that we the French may conclude with several Rajas who sooner or later cannot fail to be dissatisfied with the English.
 Although the English gained an effective control over the Circars, Yanam enabled the French to enter into secret relations with the local chieftains.
 Yanam had some commercial importance".

+In 1768, Jean Law de Lauriston had conferred a titular nobility title, possibly issued via Letters patent by Louis XV, to the Pillai-Pari family, one of the local Rajas, due to their services in the Second and Third Carnatic wars.